thmosqueiro/thmosqueiro.github.io/_posts/2017-02-06-Talk-Spain.md

 This trip happened when I was starting my second year as a Post Doc, working with an amazing and interdisciplinary team.
 At that time, I was lucky enough to be invited to a few conferences and events to talk about my recent work.
-Although from slightly different points of view, the main topic was on how large neural networks can, at the same time, employ fast decision making and stable representation of patterns.
+Although from slightly different points of view, the main topic was the interplay between fast decision making and stable representation of patterns in large [neural networks composed of spiking neurons](https://en.wikipedia.org/wiki/Spiking_neural_network).
 When I presented at the Centro de Investigacion Operativas, Universidade Miguel Hernandez (UMH), they recorded my talk and posted it to UMH's YouTube channel (video below).
 It was a little less than 50min, as requested.

 <iframe class="YouTube" src="https://www.youtube.com/embed/wwSfLGsNH1w" frameborder="0" allowfullscreen></iframe>